Life Stinks: Plot

-Bolt learns a series of important life lessons during his 'adventure', namely that life is not about accomplishments or material success, but rather the integrity of the human spirit.
+Bolt learns a series of important life lessons during his "adventure", namely that life is not about accomplishments or material success, but rather the integrity of the human spirit.
 However, Bolt is unaware that the unscrupulous Crasswell has no intention of honoring their bet.
 When Crasswell realizes that Bolt is honoring the bet fair and square, Crasswell bribes Bolt's lawyers into fabricating the story that Bolt had lost his mind and has his property seized.
 Bolt finds this out first hand as, upon completing the bet, he forces his way into a party which is being held by Crasswell at Bolt's home and his lawyers feign ignorance.

 Forced to live on the streets for good and remanded to a free clinic by mistake, a drugged Bolt murmurs that "life stinks".
 Molly implores him to remember the small things, such as the two of them waltzing, that make life livable.
 Crasswell, meanwhile, has his own plans for the slum area, planning to tear it down as well.
 Bolt incites Fumes and the other slum residents to stage a mock battle during the televised ceremony of Crasswell demolishing the slum area.
 Realising that he will be ousted, Crasswell attempts to stop Bolt with a hydraulic excavator.
 When Bolt's grapple has plucked Crasswell and has him hanging by his jacket, the scene is freeze-framed into a news report saying that Crasswell, in a court case, was forced to admit he made a bet with Bolt, then reneged on the terms.

 Bolt, now in control of the area, has plans to renovate it into the "Bolt Center", which will give the slum residents employment, renovate the tenements into livable homes, and give the children a private school financed entirely out of pocket by Goddard Bolt.
-The news report ends by saying that Bolt has married Molly, and the press are expecting an extravagant CEO-type event, only to then be shown Goddard and Molly taking their wedding vows in a simple chapel in the slum area, then driving off in a limousine with a vanity plate "PEPTO".
+The news report ends by saying that Bolt has married Molly, and the press are expecting an extravagant event, only to then be shown Goddard and Molly taking their wedding vows in a simple chapel in the slum area, then driving off in a limousine with a vanity plate "PEPTO".